cdsittampalam/documentation/docs/Partner API.md

 Using the 'company_id' of ACME corp, you add a trusted user as a trusted party for that company.
 If the trusted party is of 'type' 'user', you have to state the email address.
 In this example, you add Izumi Katsuyoshi with the email address of IKatsuyoshi@gmail.com as the user.

-The user would have been added to the Qredo network through the Qredo Signing app.
-When add a trusted party that is a user, they receive an approval request on the Qredo Mobile app.
+The trusted party user would have to have been added to the Qredo network through the Qredo Desktop app.
+When adding a trusted party that is a user using the below request, they receive an approval request on the Qredo Mobile app.
 Once approved, you will be able to find the trusted party when running a 'Returns All trusted parties for a company' request.

-You first enter **9827feec-4eae-4e80-bda3-daa7c3b97ad1** in Swagger and the following request that delivers a response:
+You first enter **9827feec-4eae-4e80-bda3-daa7c3b97ad1** for John Doe Group in Swagger and the following request that delivers a response:

 #### Request